RochesterinNYC/1004-CUNIX-Tutorial/README.md

     Sun Microsystems Inc.   SunOS 5.9       Generic May 2002
     $

-<a name="CUNIX"></a>
+<a name="cunix"></a>

 ###CUNIX:

 - You are now logged into a CUNIX host that is running on a machine that is owned by Columbia University.

-- When you type commands into your shell program and press enter, these commands are sent through the network to the CUNIX host and attempt to execute on that host.
-The result or errors are sent back through the network to your computer and the shell program displays that result or the errors.
+- When you type commands into your shell program and press enter, these commands are sent through the network (through the ssh connection) to the respective shell program running on the CUNIX host.
+The remote shell program attempts to execute your command on that host.
+The result or errors are sent back from the UNIX OS to that remote shell program, then through the network to your computer, and your shell program displays that result or the errors.

 - You are at your base directory (jrw2175).
 If you enter in the following command:

         pwd

 You should see the following result: